 Landscape design and plant selection should minimise the need for garden watering.
 No tree or shrub with a mature height greater than 3 metres should be planted closer than 2 metres to the house.
-You should contact the Council to obtain a list of allowable vegetation.
+Purchasers should make their own enquiries with the Council and obtain a list of allowable vegetation.